 Hot rolled steels – These steels are produced either by hot rolling or by hot rolling followed by on line heat treatment.

-Hypo eutectoid steels – These are steels with less than eutectoid percentage of carbon.
+Hypo eutectoid steels – These are steels are having less than eutectoid % of C.

-Hyper eutectoid steels – These are steels having more than the eutectoid percentage of carbon.
+Hyper eutectoid steels – These are steels having more than the eutectoid % of C.

-Interstitial free steel – It is a recently developed sheet steel product with very low carbon levels that is used primarily in automotive deep drawing applications.
-Interstitial free steel’s improved ductility (drawing ability) is made possible by vacuum degassing.
+Interstitial free steel – Interstitial free (IF) steel is a sheet steel product with very low C levels.
+IF steel is used primarily in automotive deep drawing applications.
+The improved ductility (drawing ability) of IF steels is made possible by vacuum degassing.

-Killed steels – Killed steels are made by complete deoxidation of the molten steel before it is cast so that no gas evolution occurs during solidification.
-These are the steels to which generally aluminium, ferrosilicon or ferromanganese is added as deoxidizing agents.
+Killed steels – Killed steels are made by complete deoxidation of the liquid steel before it is cast so that no gas evolution occurs during solidification.
+These are the steels to which generally Al, silico-manganese, ferro-silicon, or ferro-manganese is added as deoxidizing agents.
 Properly killed steel is more uniform in analysis and is comparatively free from aging.
-However for the same carbon and manganese content killed steels are harder than rimmed steels.
-Generally all steels above 0.25 % carbon are killed.
-Also all forging grades of steels, structural steels from 0.15 % to 0.25 % carbon and some special steels in the low carbon range are killed.
+However for the same C and Mn content killed steels are harder than rimmed steels.
+Generally all steels above 0.25 % C are killed.
+Also all forging grades of steels, structural steels from 0.15 % to 0.25 % C and some special steels in the low C range are killed.
 Only killed steels can be cast in continuous casting machines.

-Leaded steels– These are steels to which lead, in amounts between 0.15 % – 0.35 %, is normally added along with sulphur to improve the machinability of the steel product.
+Leaded steels– These are steels to which Pb, in amounts ranging from 0.15 % to 0.35 %, is normally added along with S to improve the machinability of the steel product.

-Light gauge steel – This steel is in the form of very thin steel sheet that has been temper rolled or passed through a cold reduction mill.
-Light gauge steel normally is plated with tin or chrome for making cans to be used as food containers.
+Light gauge steel – This steel is in the form of very thin steel sheet that has been temper rolled or passed through a cold rolling mill.
+Light gauge steel normally is plated with Sn or Cr for making cans to be used as food containers.

-Low temperature steels – These are steels which are especially suited for extremely cold climates and for the handling of liquefied gases such as oxygen, nitrogen, propane, anhydrous ammonia, carbon dioxide and ethane.
+Low temperature steels – These are steels which are especially suited for extremely cold climates and for the handling of liquefied gases such as O2, N2, propane (C3H8), anhydrous ammonia (NH3), carbon dioxide (CO2), and ethane (C2H6).

 Magnet steels – These are normally alloy electrical steels.
 The outstanding property of these steels is their ability to retain magnetism.
-Cobalt, chromium, and tungsten are the alloying elements commonly used to enhance this characteristic.
+Co, Cr, and W are the alloying elements normally used to enhance this characteristic.

-Maraging steels – These steels are high nickel steels with not less than 18 % Ni and are characterised by extreme high strength and toughness.
-Nickel normally encourages the formation of austenite in steels as opposed to carbides.
+Maraging steels – These steels are high Ni steels with not less than 18 % Ni and are characterized by extreme high strength and toughness.
+Ni normally encourages the formation of austenite in steels as opposed to carbides.
 Because of this, under the proper conditions high strength can be obtained by the transformation of austenite into martensitic type structures.
 The advantage of maraging steels is that this change is achieved as a result of a simple heat treatment which means that the problems of distortion normally associated with high temperature heat treatments are avoided.
-A typical heat treatment might involve heating to 820 deg C grade followed by air cooling (This avoids distortion which is associated with a faster rate cooling).
-The process is completed by ageing at a temperature in the range 450-510 deg C.
+A typical heat treatment can involve heating to 820 deg C grade followed by air cooling (This avoids distortion which is associated with a faster rate cooling).
+The process is completed by ageing at a temperature in the range 450 deg C to 510 deg C.

-Martensitic (MS) steels – To create MS steels, the austenite that exists during hot rolling or annealing is transformed almost entirely to martensite during quenching on the runout table or in the cooling section of the continuous annealing line.
+Martensitic steels – To create martensitic (MS) steels, the austenite which exists during hot rolling or annealing is transformed almost entirely to martensite during quenching on the run out table or in the cooling section of the continuous annealing line.
 The MS steels are characterized by a martensitic matrix containing small amounts of ferrite and/or bainite.
-Within the group of multiphase steels, MS steels show the highest tensile strength level.
+Within the group of multi-phase steels, MS steels show the highest tensile strength level.
 This structure can also be developed with post forming heat treatment.
 MS steels provide the highest strengths, up to 1700 MPa ultimate tensile strength.
 MS steels are often subjected to post quench tempering to improve ductility, and can provide adequate formability even at extremely high strengths.

-Micro alloyed steels – These are carbon manganese steels containing deliberately added alloying elements totalling in the range of 0.05 % to 0.10 %.
-Alloying elements which are effective in modifying steel properties when present in such small amounts include boron, vanadium and niobium.
+Micro alloyed steels – These are C-Mn steels containing deliberately added alloying elements totalling in the range of 0.05 % to 0.10 %.
+Alloying elements which are effective in modifying steel properties when present in such small amounts include B, V, and Nb.
 A major advantage of these steels is that in the case of forgings, careful control of forge processing temperatures can eliminate subsequent heat treatment.
 Mechanical properties developed by controlled hot working conditions are similar to those developed by conventional hardening and tempering treatments for components where strength and toughness are required.

-Nickel steels – These are the steels which contain nickel as an alloying element.
-Different amounts of nickel are added to increase the strength in the normalized condition to enable hardening to be performed in oil or air instead of water.
+Nickel steels – These are the steels which contain Ni as an alloying element.
+Different amounts of Ni are added to increase the strength in the normalized condition to enable hardening to be performed in oil or air instead of water.

 Nitriding steels – These steels are normally suited for the nitriding process.
-They will form a very hard and adherent surface upon proper nitriding process (heating in a partially dissociated atmosphere of ammonia gas).
+These steels form a very hard and adherent surface upon proper nitriding process (heating in a partially dissociated atmosphere of NH3 gas).
 These steels have a composition normally containing of C in the range of 0.20 % to 0.40 %, Cr in the range of 0.90 % to 1.50 %, Mo in the range of 0.15 % to 1.00 %, and Al in the range of 0.85 % to 1.20.

 Non magnetic steels – These are steels which have a stable fully austenitic microstructure.